Waipahu man arrested by FBI for alleged bomb threats

-A 63-year-old Waipahu man in the midst of a divorce was arrested by FBI agents today after he allegedly threatened to bomb the 3rd District Courthouse in Salt Lake City, the mayor’s office, the state Capitol, every Ivy League school, and the federal courthouse in San Diego, according to the U.S. Department of Justice.
+A 63-year-old Waipahu man in the midst of a divorce was arrested Tuesday by FBI agents after he allegedly threatened to bomb the 3rd District Courthouse in Salt Lake City, the mayor’s office, the state Capitol, every Ivy League school and the federal courthouse in San Diego, according to the U.S. Department of Justice.

-Bryan Melvin Brandenburg, 63, of Waipahu, made his initial appearance today in U.S. District Court after being charged by criminal complaint with “transmitting threats to injure another person and false threats to kill, injure and intimidate an individual, and to damage and destroy a building and other real property, by means of an explosive,” according to a news release from the U.S. Attorney’s office.
+Bryan Melvin Brandenburg made his initial appearance Tuesday in U.S. District Court in Honolulu after being charged by criminal complaint with “transmitting threats to injure another person and false threats to kill, injure and intimidate an individual, and to damage and destroy a building and other real property, by means of an explosive,” according to a news release from the U.S. Attorney’s Office.

-U.S. Magistrate Judge Wes Reber Porter ordered Brandenburg be detained pending a detention hearing scheduled for Friday.
-FBI agents arrested Brandenburg at at his Waipahu home on Kupuna Loop Monday.
+U.S. Magistrate Judge Wes Reber Porter ordered Brandenburg detained pending a detention hearing scheduled for Friday.
+FBI agents Monday arrested Brandenburg at his Kupuna Loop home.

-An FBI agents assigned to the Joint Terrorism Task Force – Pacific, which investigates national security matters, including international and domestic terrorism, ran the investigation.
+FBI agents assigned to the Joint Terrorism Task Force- Pacific, which investigates national security matters, including international and domestic terrorism, ran the investigation.

 By participating in online discussions you acknowledge that you have agreed to the Terms of Service.
 An insightful discussion of ideas and viewpoints is encouraged, but comments must be civil and in good taste, with no personal attacks.
 If your comments are inappropriate, you may be banned from posting.
 Report comments if you believe they do not follow our guidelines.